COPD: Lung Surgery Options

 Surgery is a choice for a small number of people with severe COPD.
 The surgeries include bullectomy, lung reduction, and lung transplant.

 This surgery may be done on a person with emphysema, one type of COPD.
-In the lungs of a person with emphysema, the air sacs or alveoli are enlarged.
+When someone has emphysema, the air sacs (alveoli) in the lungs are enlarged.
 Bullae are very large air sacs.
-A bullectomy removes the bullae, making it easier to breathe.
+A bullectomy removes the bullae.
+This makes it easier to breathe.

 Lung volume reduction (LVR) surgery

-A portion of one or both lungs is removed.
+A part of one or both lungs is removed.
 This creates more space for the healthy parts of the lungs, making it easier to breathe.

 Lung transplant surgery